 Structure et détails des cours

-Our programme approaches these questions by drawing on formal theory and rigorous empirical research in two core modules : « Inequality and development » and « Models of Cultural Dynamics and Social Identity ».
-In addition, three shorter modules develop empirical applications of the core course themes.
-These modules cover the role of historical legacies, civil conflict, corruption, and media in economic development.
-The objective of the programme is to equip you with the background and tools you need as a researcher to contribute to this dynamic field, and to engage in informed policy debate.
+The program approaches these questions by drawing on formal theory and rigorous empirical research in two core modules : « Inequality and development » and « Models of Cultural Dynamics and Social Identity ».
+In addition, two shorter modules develop empirical applications of the core course themes.
+These modules cover the role of civil conflict, corruption, and media in economic development.
+The objective of the program is to equip you with the background and tools you need as a researcher to contribute to this dynamic field.

 - Theme I : Inequality and Development, François Bourguignon

 - Theme II : Models of Cultural Dynamics and Social Identity : Applications to Conflicts and Governance in Development, Thierry Verdier

 - Theme III : Corruption and institutions, Ekatarina Zhuravskaya

 - Theme IV : Conflict and Development, Oliver Vanden Eynde